 - Light-touch reviews - Full deep dives.
 These will be internal reviews commissioned by a director.
 These are likely to be commissioned when the organisation is concerned about the ongoing or future delivery of a project/programme - o Internal lessons learned - Performance Monitoring: is crucial on any project/programme and forms part of overall evaluation.
 It ensures that outcome evaluations can be carried out successfully.
 It seeks to check progress against planned targets and can be defined as the formal reporting and evidencing that spend and outputs are successfully delivered, and milestones met.
 It is crucial that GambleAware works closely with its delivery partners to ensure this data is available and reported on at the appropriate timescales.
 At GambleAware, performance monitoring means: - Ensuring there are clear sets of key performance indicators (KPIs) on projects and programmes that are understood by the organisation and the delivery partner.
 These may be a mixture of quantitative and qualitative data dependant on the project/programme outcomes.
 These KPIs will be monitored at regular intervals determined on a project by project basis. - Ensuring there is an effective project governance structure into which KPIs and other relevant information can be fed.
-This may include, regular monitoring meetings, project, steering and advisory boards. - Outcome/Impact Evaluation: Outcome and impact evaluations investigate whether a strategy, initiative or programme achieved the desired outcomes, and what made it effective or ineffective.
-It assesses if the effort is sustainable and replicable.
+This may include, regular monitoring meetings, project, steering and advisory boards. - Impact Evaluation: seeks to understand what difference an intervention has made.
+Impact evaluations focus on the changes caused by an intervention; measurable achievements which either are themselves, or contribute to, the objectives of the intervention.